The Assassination of Richard Nixon

-The Assassination of Richard Nixon is a 2004 American drama film directed by Niels Mueller and starring Sean Penn, Don Cheadle, Jack Thompson and Naomi Watts.
+The Assassination of Richard Nixon is a 2004 drama film directed by Niels Mueller and starring Sean Penn, Don Cheadle, Jack Thompson and Naomi Watts.
 It is based on the story of would-be assassin Samuel Byck, who plotted to kill Richard Nixon in 1974.
 It was screened in the Un Certain Regard section at the 2004 Cannes Film Festival.
 The last name of the main character was changed to Bicke.

 Plot

 In 1973, 43-year-old Philadelphia resident Sam Bicke (Sean Penn) is a down on his luck salesman who desperately wishes to reconcile with his estranged wife Marie (Naomi Watts).
-A constant moralizer, he states that he stopped working at the tire shop owned by his brother Julius (Michael Wincott) because he would lie to his customers.
-Believing that society's discrimination affects poor white people just as much as it does blacks, he attempts to join the Black Panthers.
+A constant moralizer, he states that he stopped working at the tire shop owned by his brother Julius (Michael Wincott) because he was required to lie to the customers.
+Believing society's discrimination affects poor white people just as much as blacks, he attempts to join the Black Panthers.
 His dream is to own his own mobile tire sales business in partnership with his best friend, African-American mechanic Bonny (Don Cheadle).

-He finds employment at an office furniture retail business, where his new boss Jack (Jack Thompson) gives him patronizing advice, while his awkwardness makes him a poor salesman.
-Jack describes US president Richard Nixon as the greatest salesman in history, because his election promise in 1968 was to exit the Vietnam War, and four years later he again coasted to win an easy re-election in 1972 on the promise of ending the same war.
+He finds employment at an office furniture retailer, where he is patronized by his boss Jack (Jack Thompson), and his awkwardness makes him a poor salesman.
+Jack describes US president Richard Nixon as the greatest salesman in history, because his election promise in 1968 was to exit the Vietnam War, and four years later he again coasted to an easy re-election in 1972 on the promise of ending the same war.

 Bicke becomes increasingly disillusioned with his status in society.
 He applies for a government loan to set up the business with Bonny, and he frantically waits for an answer in the mail.
-His sales figures continue to deteriorate, and Jack, who only hires married salesmen, begins to suspect Sam lied about his marriage.
-In fact, Marie keeps rebutting all of Sam's awkward attempts at reconciling, and later sends him a divorce decree, leaving him weeping in despair.
-Shortly afterwards, he deliberately destroys a sale by turning up the television volume in the showroom as Jack negotiates with a prospective customer and thereafter quits his job.
-While watching Nixon giving a speech on TV during the Watergate scandal, he screams at him, "It's about money, Dick!"
+His sales figures continue to deteriorate, and Jack, who only hires married salesmen, suspects Sam of lying about his marriage.
+Marie rebuts Sam's awkward attempts at reconciliation and sends him a divorce decree, leaving him weeping in despair.
+He sabotages a sale by turning up the television volume in the showroom as Jack negotiates, then quits his job.
+Watching Nixon give a speech during the Watergate scandal, he screams at the television "It's about money, Dick!"
 With the loan still not finalized, he breaks into his brother's tire sales business to make a large order that will be delivered to Bonny.
-Ultimately, the loan is rejected, his rent is past due, and his brother Julius reveals he had to bail out Bonny, who was arrested for receiving stolen goods, and is now done entirely with his deadbeat, hypocritical brother.
+The loan application is ultimately denied, his rent is past due, and his brother Julius reveals he had to bail out Bonny, who was arrested for receiving stolen goods, and is now done entirely with his deadbeat, hypocritical brother.